KEP-5729: DRA: ResourceClaim Support for Workloads

 // It adds a name to it that uniquely identifies the ResourceClaim inside the PodGroup.

-// Pods that need access to the ResourceClaim reference it with this name.
+// Pods that need access to the ResourceClaim define a matching reference in its

 type PodGroupResourceClaim struct {